TreeHacks/hackpack-chrome-ext/README.md

 * Extend the replacement pattern matching by allowing users to specify

-## Miscellaneous Notes
+## Miscellaneous Information

-### Localization

 ### Feedback

 If you have any comments, reach out to Sam Redmond (@organizer-sam on Slack) with feedback!

-I'll be checking the #hackpack-chrome-ext channel throughout the hackathon.
+### Credit

+Credit for the idea goes to the originators of the Cloud-to-Butt Chrome Extension, credit for great documentation (much of which we shameless stole) goes to the Chromium contributors, and credit for the images goes to XKCD.